ramirezfx/syncgoogledrive/README.md

 `rclone sync GoogleDrive:/ /home/user/Google`

-(Notice that we sync the complete Google-Drive with GoogleDrive:/ - If you use for example only the directory test of your Google drive use GoogleDrive:/test instead)
+(Notice that we sync the complete Google-Drive with GoogleDrive:/ - If you use for example only the directory TEST of your Google drive use GoogleDrive:/TEST instead)